quicwg/datagram/draft-ietf-quic-datagram.md

 between them.
 For example, using datagrams with HTTP/3 involves prepending a flow identifier to all datagrams, see {{?I-D.schinazi-quic-h3-datagram}}.

-Note that while the max_datagram_frame_size transport parameter places a limit on the maximum size of DATAGRAM frames, that limit can be further reduced by the max_packet_size transport parameter, and by the Maximum Transmission Unit (MTU) of the path between endpoints.
+Note that while the max_datagram_payload_size transport parameter places a limit on the maximum size of DATAGRAM payload, that limit can be further reduced by the max_packet_size transport parameter, and by the Maximum Transmission Unit (MTU) of the path between endpoints.
 DATAGRAM frames cannot be fragmented, therefore application protocols need to handle cases where the maximum datagram